 Sonos Roam Color options

-You can buy this Sonos Bluetooth speaker in either matte white or matte black.
-I personally really like Sonos speakers in white – so this Roam matches our Sonos Move, Arc, Sub, and One SL speakers, which collectively make up our home entertainment sound system.
+You can buy this Sonos Bluetooth speaker in either matte white or matte black like the other Sonos speakers available.
+I personally really like Sonos speakers in white – so this Sonos Roam matches our Sonos Move, Arc, Sub, and One SL speakers, which collectively make up our home entertainment sound system.

 Connection and wireless audio streaming